jdellostritto/springboot-kafka-hibernate/README.md

 * Get User By Email
 * Get User By Country

 The CreateUser API has a boolean path variable.
 It allows an event to be published to a consumer over Kafka if it is set to true.
 The Simple User consumer project (simple-consumer-user) listens on a `create-user` topic.
-The consumer service simply prints the received message from teh topic to the console in a format `UserCreated with ID: n`.
+The consumer service simply prints the received message from the topic to the console in a format `UserCreated with ID: n`.

 The user service leverages a postgres database (simple-db-user) that can be initialized with a db passed as an environment variable.